atomind-ai/mlip-arena/.github/README.md

 ### From source

+> [!CAUTION]
-> [!Caution] We recommand to start from clean virtual environment due to the compatibility issues between multiple popular MLIPs.
+> We recommand to start from clean virtual environment due to the compatibility issues between multiple popular MLIPs.
 We provide one script installation script using uv for minimal package conflicts and fast installation!

 **Linux**